hack4impact-upenn/cls/README.md

 # Community Legal Services [Fall-2016]

 This is a Hack4Impact Project for Community Legal Services.
-Try it out [here](https://www.clscsv.herokuapp.com).
+Try it out [here](http://hack4impact.github.io/cls).

 ## Team Members
 * Krishna Bharathala (Project Manager)
+* Abhinav Suri (Technical Lead)
 * Santiago Buenahora
 * Rachel Hong
 * Katie Jiang
-* Abhinav Suri (Technical Lead)
 * Daniel Zhang

 ## Project

-This app processes Google Location data into a CSV Files based on bounding boxes.
+This app processes millions of Google Location data points into a CSV Files based on "bounding boxes" (i.e. ranges of time within regions of interest).
+The project is intended for use in worker dispute cases.

 ## Demos